-Fuel Cost - Fuel costs are less expensive for electric mowers because they have lithium-ion technology which has grown to become more affordable than gas prices.
-The breakdown above outlines exactly how much savings there can potentially be in an electric mower, but this will be subject to variables.
+Fuel Cost – Fuel costs are less expensive for electric mowers because they have lithium-ion technology which has grown to become more affordable than gas prices.
+The breakdown above outlines exactly how much savings there can potentially be in an electric, but this will be subject to variables.

-Ease of Maintenance/Operation - You won’t have spark plugs to change, fuel filters, oil to change, or gasoline to refill as with a gas mower.
+Ease of Maintance/Operation– You won’t have sparkplugs to change, fuel filters, oil to change, or gasoline to refill as with a gas mower.
 The upkeep and routine work is substantially less on the electric models making it the easier option to operate.

-Going Green - Electric mowers will be better for the environment and not pollute.
-According to the California Environmental Protection Agency, a gasoline-powered lawnmower running for an hour puts out about the same amount of smog-forming emissions as 40 new automobiles running for an hour.
+Going Green- Electric mowers will be better for the environment and not pollute.
+According to the California Environmental Protection Agency, a gasoline-powered lawnmower run for an hour puts out about the same amount of smog-forming emissions as 40 new automobiles run for an hour.

-Weight - Electric mowers are usually lighter.
+Weight – Electric mowers are usually lighter.
 This is not always the case, so you’ll need to read up on the weight of each specific model.
 Know what you want and seek it out actively.
-If you don’t want a heavy machine to lug out into the heat each weekend in the summer, shop accordingly.
+If you don’t want a heavy bulk of machinery to lug out into the heat each weekend in the summer, shop accordingly.

-Quiet - Electric mowers are much quieter than gas mowers.
-You would be surprised just how quiet an electric lawn mower sounds.
-It compares to the sound of a box fan running on high.
+Quiet – Electric mower are much more quiet than gas mowers.
+You would be surprised just how quiet an electric lawn mower is.
+It sort of sounds like a box fan running.

 Cost – The consumer reports show that electric mowers are gaining in popularity which is causing the prices to go down in recent years.
 Now may be the perfect time to invest in an electric and energy saving mower while the prices are at their most affordable.